newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-health-aide-license.md

 - `Registered agent's|registered-agent` contact information (if firm is a corporation or out-of-state corporation)
 - Notarized application submission statement called "Affidavit for Health Care Services Firm"
 - Applicable fees paid
 - Proof of a home-based permit, if operating from home
-- Proof of a seperate and direct entrance and exit to the office, if operating from home
+- Proof of a separate and direct entrance and exit to the office, if operating from home
 - Secure cabinets, if operating in a shared space
 - Rental agreement, if operating in a shared space